 A: Every clinical trial has unique inclusion and exclusion criteria.
 If you don't qualify for one trial you're interested in, you may qualify for another in your area.
 You can also sign up for alerts from Antidote to hear about new trials that match your profile.

 Q: What if I receive a placebo?

 A: A placebo is a medication without any therapeutic effect that's used to compare against a study drug.
-Not all trials use placebos – for example, cancer trials never use them.
+Not all trials use placebos – for example, cancer trials rarely use them.
 Some trials measure a study drug against the standard of care for that condition, or against another treatment.
 Depending on the trial, you may be able to stay on your current medication, too.

 Q: Will I be able to stay on the study drug after the trial is complete?

 A: In some trials, you are able to continue taking the study drug at the end of the trial.
 Ask the study team before you join the trial.